[Shy people welcome] Photographer's communication techniques revealed [Portrait]

 Portrait photographers are in the service industry

-As a photographer, when I take portraits, I keep in mind that portrait photography is both a creative profession and a service profession.
+When I take portraits as a photographer, I keep in mindthat being a portrait photographer is both a creative profession and a service industry.

 Based on the above ideas, we will discuss the communication approach that photographers should take